© By Patrick Trottier (PT)

-Later on in this write-up, we will explore the three following areas where people can create the conditions and influencing patterns to manifest a desired, living culture to emerge and to continually form though:
+Later on in this write-up, we will begin to explore the following areas where people can create the conditions and influencing patterns to manifest a living, emergent culture to continually ‘form‘ though:

 - The business model.